OSI model layers explanation and Functions

 Addressing In OSI Model:

 For communication, addressing is mandatory.
-Mainly in a case, if the remote application is not present on the local machine.
-In the OSI reference model, until layer four, there is an address for each layer.
-For upper layers, there is no address.
+Mainly in case the remote application is not present on the local machine.
+In the OSI reference model, until Layer Four, there is an address for each Layer.
+For the upper layers, there is no address.
 The address format depends on the actual protocol implementation and underlying technologies.

 PDU in the OSI model:

 Protocol data unit or PDU in networking is the information unit exchange between the two layers.
 There is a one-to-one relationship between a primitive and protocol data unit.
 A PDU contains a header part and the data part.
 The header part is optional.
-In the OSI model till layer 4 a PDU has a header and data.
-From layers 4 to 7 there is only user data.
+A PDU has a header and data in the OSI model till layer 4.
+From layers 4 to 7, there is only user data.

 protocol data unit in networking